-In addition to all the consolidated financial information required to be included in an offering document, a company (including a company that has a single reportable segment) is required to provide segment disclosures by reportable segment in annual and interim financial statements.
+In addition to all the consolidated financial information required to be included in an offering document, a company (including a company that has a single reportable segment) is required to provide extensive disclosures by reportable segment in annual and interim financial statements.
 S-K Item 303 requires certain financial reporting and textual disclosure in the MD&A for each relevant, reportable segment or other subdivision of the business if the discussion would be necessary to understanding the business.
-FASB Accounting Standards Codification 280, "Segment Reporting" (ASC 280), provides detailed guidance for when a component of an enterprise constitutes an operating segment, and how discrete financial information of a reportable segment must be reported.
-IASB IFRS Accounting Standards for segment reporting (IFRS 8, Operating Segments) have similar reporting requirements as ASC 280.
-However, differences exist between the two standards.
+149 FASB Accounting Standards Codification 280, "Segment Reporting" (ASC 280), provides detailed guidance for when a component of an enterprise constitutes an operating segment, and how discrete financial information of a reportable segment must be reported.

-Generally, under both ASC 280 and IFRS 8, a component of an enterprise is an operating segment if it has three characteristics:
+Generally, a component of an enterprise is an operating segment if it has three characteristics:

-- it engages in business activities from which it may earn revenues and incur expenses (including revenues and expenses relating to transactions with other components of the same enterprise); - its operating results are regularly reviewed by the enterprise's chief operating decision maker (CODM) to make decisions about resources to be allocated to the segment and assess its performance; and - discrete financial information is available for the component.
+- it engages in business activities from which it may earn revenues and incur expenses (including revenues and expenses relating to transactions with other components of the same enterprise); - its operating results are regularly reviewed by the enterprise's chief operating decision maker (CODM)150 to make decisions about resources to be allocated to the segment and assess its performance; and - discrete financial information is available for the component.